Causes of constipation

 Constipation can be a side effect of many types of drugs.
 Doctors often use some of these drugs to help control cancer symptoms.
-They also use them to reduce the side effects of treatments such as chemotherapy and radiotherapy.
+They also use them to reduce the side effects of treatments such as chemotherapy, biological therapy and radiotherapy.
 If you need to take these drugs for a long period of time your doctor or nurse will also prescribe drugs to help prevent constipation.

 The most common drugs to cause constipation in people with cancer are